eonu/fpga/README.md

 For example, FPGAs can be used to implement:

-- low-latency network interfaces for receiving, manipulating and sending network packets over different protocols,
+- low-latency network interfaces for receiving, manipulating and sending packets over different protocols,
 - video and image processors for applying transformations such as filtering and compression,
 - optimized inference pipelines for trained machine learning models,
 - and even microprocessors fully implemented in digital logic (called *soft microprocessors*).